csgillespie/plmcmc/README.md

 ======
 [![Build Status](https://travis-ci.org/csgillespie/plmcmc.png?branch=master)](https://travis-ci.org/csgillespie/plmcmc)

-This is an R package that accompanys the paper XXX.
+This is an R package that accompanys the paper

+> Gillespie, C.S. *A complete data frame work for fitting power law distributions*.
+2014

 Overview of the repository
 --------------------------